chnm/thatcamp-org/wp-content/plugins/very-simple-contact-form/readme.txt

 == Changelog ==
+= Version 7.4 =
+* file vscf-widget-form: fixed mistake in resetting captcha (thanks malae)

+= Version 7.3 =
+* removed attribute to change default email subject prefix: prefix_subject
+* from now on you can only change whole email subject using attribute: subject
+* have removed this to avoid confusion while setting up a custom email subject

 = Version 7.2 =
 * updated file vscf-style
 * files vscf-form and vscf-widget-form: added escaping to empty variables